 Employed with a monthly income

-In the general payday loans criteria, you will need to be employed (full-time or part-time) and earning a regular monthly income.
+In the general payday loans criteria, you will need to be employed (full-time or part-time) or earning a regular monthly income.
 Although the minimum income requirement varies between providers, the average short term lender looks for around £500 per month.

 By having a stable and regular income, it demonstrates your access to funds to make regular monthly repayments.